When you have been injured, you need stewart law offices

 What If the Workers’ Comp Claim Is Denied?

 If your workers’ comp claim is contested or denied by your employer’s insurance provider, you’ll want to immediately seek legal assistance.
 Your attorneys can draft and file a Form 50 with the Workers’ Compensation Commission.
-A Form 50 will include the following details: all parties involved in the injury accident, a description of the accident, the name and role of the individual to whom the accident was reported, the extent of the injury, and the treatment is required.
+A Form 50 will include the following details: all parties involved in the injury accident, a description of the accident, the name and role of the individual to whom the accident was reported, the extent of the injury, and the treatment required.

 Once they have heard from both parties involved in the claim, the Workers’ Compensation Commission will assign the matter to an individual Commissioner.